These eLearning statistics will shape this year and our efforts in the employee training industry

 - Managers continue to look for real-time feedback for themselves and their employees, rather than a traditional annual review

-The year of COVID-19 may have been a rocky one, but we’re not on the other side of it yet.
-But considering these eLearning statistics, 2021 may be a year of extraordinary growth and learning.
+The pandemic may have been a rocky one, but we’re not on the other side of it yet.
+But considering these eLearning statistics, the future may hold extraordinary growth and learning.
 Is your company ready?